Last updated on March 1st, 2019 at 06:52 pm

-So you want to go to Cusco, Peru and visit the city of Machu Picchu, one of the world’s best known archeological sites, but you’ve heard and read stories of Machu Picchu Peru altitude, and you are now a bit apprehensive – don’t be!!
+So you want to go to Cusco, Peru and do the famous Machu Picchu Tour, one of the world’s best known archeological sites, but you’ve heard and read stories of Machu Picchu Peru altitude, and you are now a bit apprehensive – don’t be!!
 Our SouthAmerica.travel experts will give you tips on How to Avoid Altitude Sickness in Cusco, Peru or so you will be able to enjoy this magical destination without fear or hesitation.

 What is Altitude Sickness?

 Before you can learn How to Avoid Altitude Sickness in Cusco Peru, you must know what it is.
 Altitude Sickness, known as soroche in Peru, can occur for many people at heights starting at 8,000 feet (2,500 meters) above sea level.
 Altitude sickness is caused by insufficient oxygen in the blood and can cause dizziness, nausea, and shortness of breath.
 Many people have said altitude sickness feels like having a hangover.
 Everyone is susceptible to experience altitude sickness.
 It doesn’t matter your age, gender or weight.
 It can affect even the fittest, healthiest traveler.
 You must know your own limitations and always consult your physician to get their medical advice before you go as they know your medical history and can give you the best information related to you and your needs.

 Tips to avoid altitude sickness: